Uses

 When I say way more, I mean it, you have been warned.

-Analog Stuff
+Analogue Stuff

 I carry a notebook and pencil with me everywhere I go, and its probably the best habit I ever picked up.
 I would wholeheartedly encourage you to do the same.
 My wallet fits a small notebook and pencil that I use for notes, grocery lists, phone numbers etc. and I generally also have an a5 workbook in my bag for actually writing.